-As a company director, it would be best then if you met with a licensed insolvency practitioner to review your companies financial status.
+It would be best for a director to meet with a licensed insolvency practitioner to review your companies’ financial status.

-Blue Group Insolvency will evaluate your companies situation and then offer to advise you on your options.
+Hbg Advisory will evaluate your companies situation and then offer to advise you on your options.
 Also, it may involve formal discussions with your companies creditors.
-So to resolve matters therefore, you may need to consider a company voluntary arrangement (CVA), or if your company requires closing for good, a creditors voluntary liquidation (CVL).
+So to resolve matters; therefore, you may need to consider a company voluntary arrangement (CVA), or if your company requires closing for good, a creditors voluntary liquidation (CVL).

-So to therefore move forward dealing with your company debt, why not meet the team who will help you giving confidential advice in the privacy of your home with a virtual meeting.
+Therefore, to move forward dealing with your company debt, why not meet the HBG Advisory team who will help you give confidential advice in the privacy of your home with a virtual meeting.

 “Shed no more tears over Vat.”

-If due to the coronavirus, your business is unable to pay HMRC, your company will not incur paying the penalty.
-You may, therefore:
+If your business cannot pay HMRC due to the coronavirus, your company will not incur paying the penalty.
+Therefore:

 - Further, defer your self-assessment on account payable July 2020, until January 31st 2021.

-To ensure a formal agreement, make contact with the HMRC coronavirus (COVID-19) helpline (0800 024 1222) (View Coronavirus Business Help) if your company is unable to pay any other tax bills, as a direct consequence of the coronavirus pandemic.
-Remember you will have to pay this over to the HMRC so ensure you keep it safe.
+To ensure a formal agreement, negotiating with the HMRC and therefore make contact with the HMRC coronavirus (COVID-19) helpline (0800 024 1222) (View Coronavirus Business Help) if your company is unable to pay, as a consequence of the coronavirus pandemic.
+Remember, you will have to pay this over to the HMRC.
+So ensure you keep it safe.

 If you are self-employed and have incurred lost income, attributable to the coronavirus, you possibly may claim a grant through the coronavirus (COVID-19) self-employment income support scheme.